 It sees Judaism and Christianity as “paternalistic religions” that usurped the original and supposedly “purer” harmonious-with-Nature wise-woman pagan belief systems, systems that New Agers romanticize with blather about “Gaia” and goddesses, while ignoring the extreme cruelty and misogyny inherent in those very systems.

 (Yes, you can be a misogynist even while worshiping a goddess.
-Just ask the adoring male fans of Marilyn Monroe.)
+Just ask the slobbering male fans of Marilyn Monroe.)

 While many people do realize now that Nazism based itself on occult elements, many people do not realize that they borrowed a tremendous amount from Eastern religion, specifically yoga practices.